DevelAngel/swayr/README.md

 executed by `sh -c` and its output will be displayed in the module's space in `swaybar`.

+The `html_escape` option controls if HTML entity replacements should be performed on the command's output before it is displayed in the bar, i.e., you should set it to `true` if your command outputs text containing `<`, `>`, or `&` but is not valid pango markup.

-This module has no placeholders or default configuration and the `html_escape` option has no meaning for it.
+This module has no placeholders or default configuration.

 ### <a id="swayr-version-changes">Version changes</a>